dancoelho/dancoelho.github.io/_pages/research.md

 <br><br> -->

-## Nonuniform forcing and stripe orientation in Swift-Hohenberg
+## Nonuniform forcing and stripe orientation in Swift-Hohenberg dynamics

 {: style="text-align: justify" }
 Gradients of the bifurcation parameter can induce stripe orientation in the Swift-Hohenberg dynamics.
 However, they face competition from boundary, bulk and geometric effects, and pattern alignment becomes an intricate question. [[more]](../_pages/404.md)